-- 1 Primary data.
-These can be defined as information that is collected first-hand, generated by original research tailor-made to answer specific current research questions.
-The major advantage of primary data is that the information is specific ('fine grained'), relevant and up to date.
-The disadvantages of primary data are, however, the high costs and amount of time associated with its collection. - 2 Secondary data.
-These can be defined as information that has already been collected for other purposes and is thus readily available.
+2 Secondary data: These can be defined as information that has already been collected for other purposes and is thus readily available.
 The major disadvantage is that the data are often more general and 'coarse grained' in nature.
 The advantages of secondary data are the low costs and amount of time associated with its collection.
 For those who are unclear on the terminology, secondary research is frequently referred to as 'desk research'.

-The two basic forms of research (primary and secondary) will be discussed in further detail later in this chapter.
+The two basic forms of research (primary and secondary research) will be discussed in further detail later in this appendix.

 If we combine the split of internal/external data with primary/secondary data, it is possible to place data in four categories.
-In Figure 5.1 this approach is used to categorize indicator variables for answering the following marketing questions.
+In Figure A.1 this approach is used to categorise indicator variables for answering the following marketing questions.
 Is there a market for the firm's product A in country B?
-If yes, how large is it and what is the possible market share for the firm?
-Note that in Figure 5.1 only a limited number of
+If yes, how large is it and what is the possible market share for the firm to obtain?
+Note that in Figure A.1 only a limited number of indicator variables are shown.